pypa/pip/tests/yaml/README.md

     $ tox -e py38 -- -m yaml -vv

+Or, in order to avoid collecting all the test cases:

+    $ tox -e py38 -- tests/functional/test_yaml.py

+Or, only a specific test:

+    $ tox -e py38 -- tests/functional/test_yaml.py -k simple

+Or, just a specific test case:

+    $ tox -e py38 -- tests/functional/test_yaml.py -k simple-0

 <!-- TODO: Add a good description of the format and how it can be used. -->